quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part19_Summary_of_Part.md

 :p How does the gradient Monte Carlo algorithm converge under linear function approximation?
 ??x
-The gradient Monte Carlo algorithm converges to the global optimum when the learning rate \(\alpha\) is reduced appropriately over time.
-This ensures that the updates become smaller as the algorithm progresses, leading to convergence towards the optimal weight vector \(w\). x??
+The gradient Monte Carlo algorithm converges to the global optimum when the learning rate $\alpha $ is reduced appropriately over time.
+This ensures that the updates become smaller as the algorithm progresses, leading to convergence towards the optimal weight vector$w$. x??

 ---